The color red is a primary color and the color at the long-wavelength end of the visible spectrum.

 A Brief History of the Color Red

 The color red has been around since prehistoric times.
-It was the first color developed for use in painting and dying and, together with black and white, formed the earliest trio of colors used by our prehistoric ancestors.
+It was the first color developed for use in painting and dying.
+Red, along with black and white, formed the earliest trio of colors used by our prehistoric ancestors.

-The first red pigments came from ochre as evidenced by prehistoric art.
-The Egyptians and Mayans used the color to paint their faces for ceremonies while the Romans painted their whole bodies red to commemorate victories.
+As evidenced by prehistoric art, the first red pigments came from ochre.
+The Egyptians and Mayans used the color to paint their faces for ceremonies.
+Romans painted their whole bodies red to commemorate victories.
 The Chinese used red for their early pottery and also used it to paint the walls and gates of palaces.

-Nobles and the wealthy in the Renaissance dyed their costumes a brilliant red using pigments from kermes and cochineal.
-This would continue to be the source of red pigments until the advent of the first synthetic red pigments during the 19th century.
+Nobles and the wealthy in the Renaissance dyed their costumes brilliant red using pigments from kermes and cochineal.
+This source of red pigments continued until the advent of the first synthetic red pigments during the 19th century.

 Red Colors: Psychology and Meaning

-With its link to mankind's earliest roots, the color red has since become a symbol for many things.
+With its link to mankind's earliest roots, shades of red colors have since become a symbol for many things.

 Today, red stands for courage to many people around the world.

-We also link the color red with love, lust, and passion as well as war, anger, and hatred.
-When someone is angry, they're said to "see red".
-Red is the color of heat so we relate it to the heat of our passion but it is also the color of Mars, the god of war, and the planet named after him.
+In fact, we often associate this fiery shade with love, lust, and passion, as well as war, anger, and hatred.
+When someone is angry, they're said to "see red."
+Red is the color of heat, so we relate it to the heat of our passion.
+It is also the color of Mars, the god of war, and the planet named after him.

-Red has always been the symbol of danger.
-A red flag shown during a war in the Middle Ages meant no prisoners were to be taken and a red flag hoisted by a pirate ship meant they'd show no mercy.
+Red has always been a symbol of danger.
+In the Middle Ages, a red flag displayed during a war meant no prisoners were to be taken.
+Meanwhile, a red flag hoisted by a pirate ship meant they'd show no mercy.

-Today, red is the international color for stop signs and is constantly used in traffic lights, traffic signs, and other signs indicating danger.
+Today, red is the international color for stop signs and is constantly used in traffic lights and other signs indicating danger.

 Shades of Red

-As humanity's eyesight evolves, we may eventually see more shades of red get developed and used.
-As of the writing of this article, though, red has several shades and even more variations from pinks to almost brown.
-Here are just some of the most used shades, namely: burgundy, carmine, chili pepper red, cinnabar, crimson, maroon, and scarlet.
+As humanity's eyesight evolves, we may eventually see more shades of red developed and used.
+As of the writing of this article, though, red has several shades and even more variations, from pink to almost brown.
+Here are just some of the most used shades burgundy, carmine, chili pepper red, cinnabar, crimson, maroon, and scarlet.

 Here's a brief description for each shade: